python-eel/Eel/README.md

 #### Starting the app

-Suppose you put all the frontend files in a directory called `web`, including your start page `main.html`, then app is started like this;
+Suppose you put all the frontend files in a directory called `web`, including your start page `main.html`, then the app is started like this;

 ```python
 import eel